HarilalOP/OCR-Deep-Learning/README.md

 #### OCR using Deeplearning

 ### Introduction
 Recognition of texts from images and videos having numerous applications in different domains like banking, legal, healthcare, safety etc[1].
 This technique commonly known as Optical Character Recognition[2] or OCR.
-Through this project we are planning to implement detection and recognition of the character sequences from images.
+Through this project we implement detection and recognition of the character sequences from images.

 ### Method
 An overview of implemented method is illustrated in the figure below.